 A qualified psychotherapeutic counsellor, I work from an empowering and supportive perspective.
 I love what I do, and am passionate about helping women to lead the lives that they choose.
-To date, I have eight years experience as a counsellor for a number of projects within the charity sector as well as, more recently, in private practice.
+I have worked for a number of projects within the charity sector as well as, more recently, in private practice.

 I work Integratively, which means that I draw on various models and theories in my work.
 I was initially trained in three major approaches to therapy;